mrmike/Ok2Curl/README.md

 ```

 ## Network interceptors
-By default Ok2Curl use application interceptors from OkHttp which is adequate for most cases.
+By default Ok2Curl uses application interceptors from OkHttp which is adequate for most cases.
 But sometimes you may want to use network interceptor e.g. to log Cookies set via [CookieHandler](http://docs.oracle.com/javase/6/docs/api/java/net/CookieHandler.html).
 In such a case add interceptor the same way as below:

 ```
 OkHttpClient okHttp = new OkHttpClient();